 Additionally, Brian has worked for various not-for profit organizations in several capacities, such as Vocational Evaluator, Manager of Employment Services and Vocational Rehabilitation Counselor.
 Brian earned his Master’s degree in Education with a specialization in Rehabilitation Counseling from Hofstra University.

-Joelle Kronberg is the Marketing and Partnership Coordinator for CEO.
+Joelle Kronberg is the Administrator of Marketing and School Business Partnerships.
 She coordinates and develops the organizations that participate in CEO’s Business Advisory Council (BAC) as well as working with districts in our School Business Partnership Program.
 She is a licensed School Counselor with Life Coach training.
-As a Career Consultant with Career & Employment Options, Joelle will provide career development and training to students in school districts and ACCES-VR services.
+Joelle does CEO’s marketing outreach by developing quarterly newsletter, marketing materials and videos.

 Dr. Heather C. Robertson joined CEO in July of 2018 as the Leadership and Training Coordinator.
 In this role, Heather focuses on curriculum design, staff training and development, and staff support.
 As a Certified Rehabilitation Counselor (CRC) and a Licensed Mental Health Counselor (LMHC), Heather also provides vocational counseling, career development services, vocational evaluations, and job placement services.
 Heather is dedicated to helping students and consumers achieve their career and vocational goals.